wahibhaq/urdu-font-comparator-app/README.md

 ![Nasta'liq script representation](https://i.imgur.com/Ds8m2xD.png)

 It's complexity also makes it one of the most difficult scripts to render using a computer font.
 Its right-to-left direction, vertical nature, and context-specific shaping provide a challenge to any font rendering engine and make it much more difficult to render than the flat (Naskh) Arabic script that it is based on.
 As a result, font developers have long struggled to produce a font with the correct shaping but at the same time avoid overlapping of dots and diacritics.

+If you are curious to read and know more about the history and technicalities of the Urdu Typography then do explore this beautifully illustrated [Design Student's Guide to Urdu Type](https://issuu.com/shumylehaider/docs/a_design_student_s_guide_to_urdu_ty) from [Shumyle](https://www.behance.net/shumyle72).

 ## Status of Urdu on Smartphones